18F/api-standards/README.md

 If you don't have a support channel specific to your API, you can use the issue tracker at [GSA-APIs](https://github.com/GSA/GSA-APIs/issues).
 Be sure your support team watches for issues there.

-### Base Domain
+### 6. Use api.gsa.gov

-We have set up `api.gsa.gov` as a foundation that [can be used as the base domain](https://github.com/GSA/api-standards/blob/master/api-design/overview.md) for all agency APIs.
+We have set up `api.gsa.gov` as a foundation that can be used as the base domain] for all agency APIs.
 By having the `api.gsa.gov` base URL as a proxy to developers, this also makes it easier to update and maintain the API in the future since you can update the underlying system and URLs without exposing it to the public.
 For help setting this up, contact the api.data.gov team at <api.data.gov@gsa.gov>.

 The api.gsa.gov service also provides:
 * API key management